Wii U: Post-release

 On November 26, 2013, the Wii U was released in Brazil.
 However, the system is only available in the black Deluxe Set in the region.
 On January 10, 2015, Nintendo announced that it would cease selling consoles and games in Brazil due to the high cost of doing business in the country.
 On May 30, 2014, Nintendo released a Mario Kart 8 Deluxe (U.S.) / Premium (WW) Set bundle in Europe and North America.
 It features a black Wii U console with 32 GB of storage, a black Wii U GamePad, a copy of Mario Kart 8, a Sensor Bar, and special edition red Wii Wheel (North America only).
-Additionally, registering the game on Club Nintendo before July 31, 2014 presents the buyer a free Wii U game from a selection of four in North America and ten in Europe.
+Additionally, registering the game on Club Nintendo before July 31, 2014, presents the buyer a free Wii U game from a selection of four in North America and ten in Europe.
 The bundle was released in Australia and New Zealand on May 31.

 Discontinuation

 In June 2015, the basic Wii U was discontinued in Japan, and replaced by a 32 GB "Premium" set that includes white hardware and a Wii Remote Plus.

 Nintendo had planned to diminish production of the Wii U ahead of the release of the Nintendo Switch.
 Nintendo formally announced the end of its production on January 31, 2017.

-The ability to purchase content through the Nintendo eShop will be discontinued on March 27, 2023.
-Rumors spread claiming the Wii U would destruct in 2023 but the rumor was debunked.
+The ability to purchase content through the Nintendo eShop was discontinued on March 27, 2023.
+Online functionality was discontinued at 00:00 UTC on April 9, 2024, with the servers shutting down at 02:00 UTC that same day.